Facility Site ID: 575 Cleanup Site ID: 1910

 Cleanup timeline

-• July 2022 and beyond: Design thermal treatment system with plans to begin treating remaining contaminated soil in Zone A in 2023.
-Construct final cover over Zone A after thermal treatment is finished.
+• June 2025 and beyond: Construct final cover over Zone A after thermal treatment is finished.
 Monitor cleanup progress of entire site and maintain landfill covers and fences and signs around the site.

 • April 2021 - June 2022: Construction of the temporary structure over Zone A and its air-handling system were completed.
 Contractors moved the structure into six different positions to excavate, segregate, and characterize drums for offsite disposal.